Last updated: September 30, 2021

-For this, you can let Mailerlite handle the email marketing, and then join the dots with Zapier.
+For this, you can let Mailerlite handle the email campaigns, and then join the dots with Zapier.

-- Adding subscribers to Mailerlite when a new Airtable record is created, so you can automatically sync your sales CRM in Airtable with your email.
+- Adding subscribers to Mailerlite when a new Airtable record is created, so you can automatically sync your complete sales CRM in Airtable with your mailing lists.

 - Syncing campaign activity, so you and your salespeople can get access to email marketing data in Airtable, without having to switch platforms.

 While this approach certainly isn’t the most feature rich and, if you’re looking for true revenue marketing solutions, you’ll be left wanting, it’s very cost-effective to get started and the flexible nature of Airtable means you can explore different approaches.

 P.S.
 If you’re a fan of Airtable, we’ve got something for you.
 Namely, Outfunnel is a great Zapier alternative for sales-marketing integrations and we offer a number of Airtable-marketing tool integrations.